The Civil War

 On the afternoon of 9 September Parliamentary troops arrived at the door of Moseley Old Hall, and Charles was hurriedly hidden in the a priest-hole, situated behind the wall of a bedroom.
 The troops accused Thomas Whitgreave of fighting for Charles at Worcester, which was not the case although he had fought as a Royalist before being wounded and captured at Naseby in 1645.
 Whitgreave convinced them he was too feeble to help any Royalist fugitives and the soldiers left without searching the house.

 Meanwhile, Wilmot had prepared a plan for an escape via the port of Bristol using the help of a Royalist Officer, Colonel Lane of nearby Bentley Hall.
-So late on 9 September, Charles, Wilmot and Swan left Moseley Old Hall and travelled to Bentley.
+So late on 9 September, Charles, Wilmot and Swan left Moseley Old Hall, accompanied by John Penderel and Colonel Lane and travelled to Bentley.

 Bentley to Trent – the failed Bristol plan

-Charles reached Bentley Hall, near Walsall, very early on Wednesday 10 September, his care effectively passing from the Catholic underground to the Royalist gentry who had more resources available to provide a measure of comfort.
-He was met by Colonel Lane had been an officer in the Royalist Army since 1642.
+They reached Bentley Hall, near Walsall, very early on Wednesday 10 September, Charles’s care effectively passing from the Catholic underground to the Royalist gentry who perhaps had more resources available to provide security and comfort.
 Wilmot’s plan revolved around Lane’s sister, Jane, who had been granted a permit from the military for herself and a servant to travel to Abbots Leigh, Somerset, to visit Mrs. George Norton, a friend of hers who was expecting a baby.
 Abbots Leigh lay just across the Avon Gorge from Bristol and Wilmot’s plan was that Charles should take advantage of the Jane’s pass, travelling as her servant, and then find a ship in Bristol to take him to France.